jamesskyoung/supertable/README.md

 Is simply a function that will be called with the following parmameters:

 * rowindex --> The index of the current row
-* data --> An array that represents the current row.
+* data --> An object that represents the current row.
 To get the raw data for this attribute, use data[columnName]
 * columnName --> The column name.
 In this case, 'Special'

 ```